Master of Education in Curriculum and Instruction—Adult Education

 Length: 33 credit hours.
 May be completed in 18-24 months.

-Results: Master of Education degree with concentration in Adult Education.
+Results: Master of Education degree in Curriculum and Instruction with a concentration in Adult Education

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 Other Concentration Areas: Christian School | Gifted & Talented | Teacher Leader

 The Master of Education in Curriculum and Instruction will prepare you for leadership positions such as department head, content specialist, lead teacher, or curriculum developer.
 Those employed in school system or higher education administration, corporate, and non-profit settings will also benefit from this degree.

 Master's in Curriculum and Instruction—Adult Education

 - Examine and understand key adult education theories.

 - Understand the historical roots of adult education in America and the impact of this history on contemporary programs.

 - Design effective programs, materials, and lessons for adults in various settings.